das-peter/drupal_openlayers/README.txt

 * OpenLayers UI - Creates a user interface to make map arrays which can be used in various places
-* CCK - Allows integration with CCK so that geo data can be inputted via a map
 * Views - Allows data to be displayed on a map via Views
 * Filters - Creates a filter to replace